Tom's Guide Verdict

 During my testing, I found the device solid for everyday use.
-I also appreciated how well the touch-friendly Windows 11 operating system works with the tablet.
+I also appreciated how the touch-friendly Windows 11 operating system works with the tablet.
 The front-facing and rear cameras are commendable and provide clear detailed images.
 Unfortunately, the Surface Pro 8 disappoints as a gaming device and doesn't live up to the promised 16 hours of battery life.

 Despite some of these qualms, the Surface 8 Pro is arguably the best in Microsoft’s celebrated Surface lineup.
 Those looking to upgrade from the Surface Pro 7 or who are in the market for one of the best 2-in-1 laptops should give this one serious consideration.
-Read my full review to find out more.
+Read my full Surface 8 Pro review to find out why.

 Microsoft Surface Pro 8 review: Price and configuration